The (Alternative) Rules of Tango

 - The Boleo - a move executed at the beginning of the dance which is used to clear

-a space behind the follower.
+space behind the follower.

 - Tango DJs have a largely dull time of it.
 Brighten their day by requesting your

-favourite Gotan track.
+favourite track by Gotan Project.

 - To smile during the dance is frowned upon.
 However, to lick your partners ear